tc39/notes/es7/2015-11/nov-19.md

 #### Resolution

-No stage 2 for now; let’s see how async iterables turn out
+No stage 2 for now; let's see how async iterables turn out

 ### JHD Error.isError

-JHD: … brand checking, regardless of toStrings output.
+JHD: ... brand checking, regardless of toStrings output.
 Error (and associated subclasses) lacks any internal way.
 Current done via Object.prototype.toString.

 JHD: Chrome/V8 may have shipped toStringTag

 JHD: Cross realm errors are not currently brand checkable

 DD: This is not useful.
-We shouldn’t be encouraging brand-check programming
+We shouldn't be encouraging brand-check programming

 WH: What about proxies?
 Is there any way for a proxy to proxy an Error and make it look like an Error?